#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to learn when planting vegetables, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
+The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted by climate.
 Find your zone on the USDA zone map and learn when to plant seeds.

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.
+Read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 In the Pacific Northwest, Montana, and Idaho, there’s a wide range of climates and growing zones.
-Most of Oregon, Washington, and Idaho are Zones 6–9, with the higher peaks coming in as Zones 4–5.
+Most of Idaho, Oregon, and Washington are Zones 6–9, with the higher peaks coming in as Zones 4–5.
 Montana is in Zone 5 on the western end, but the mountainous regions are mostly Zone 4, with the tallest mountains as Zone 3.

 The differences in planting zones means your seed sowing times will vary.
 The coastal regions in Zones 8 and 9 can start many seeds indoors in mid-January.
 Colder regions in 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
 Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
-Although the weather may vary, waiting until the frost has passed will give your seeds the best chance at a hearty and healthy life.
+Although the weather may vary, wait until the frost has passed to give your seeds the best chance at a healthy life.

 Popular veggies of all kinds, including cucumbers and tomatoes, are fine with an early spring or late winter start indoors under the grow lights.
-Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor beginning.
+Your spring flower seed choices, whether they're perennials or annuals, can also often get an indoor beginning.

 Start Seeds Indoors